VivianMFV22/release-announcement/instructions/processing-prompt.md

 ### Step 2: Apply Filtering Rules
+**⚠️ IMPORTANT**: Include ALL tickets tagged with the fix version, **regardless of status** (Done, In Development, To Do, etc.)

 **Include:**
 - ✅ Story, Bug Report, Technical improvement
+- ✅ All status types: Done, In Development, In Review, To Do, Ready For Release, etc.

 **Exclude:**
 - ❌ Internal Bug, Task (all Tasks, no exceptions), Subtask, Spike